 Workshop.
 Kim began working for GFA in 2012.

-United Kingdom Tour Director: Helen Sanderson studied guitar at the Royal College of Music with Charles Ramirez, where she received her graduate degree and postgraduate performance diploma.
+International Youth Competition/UK Tour Director: Helen Sanderson studied guitar at the Royal College of Music with Charles Ramirez, where she received her graduate degree and postgraduate performance diploma.
 As a member of the VIDA Guitar Quartet she has performed at major U.K. venues including King’s Place (London), The Sage Gateshead and St George’s (Bristol) and in 2011, Helen made her U.S. debut in Los Angeles (LMU Guitar Festival) and New York (Baruch Performing Arts Centre).
 Helen is the founder and director of the World Youth Guitar Festival, Europe’s largest residential festival for young classical guitarists, Winchester Guitar Festival, and GUITAR CIRCUS, a monthly ensemble training scheme.

 Director of Communications and Touring: Connie Sheu